ucdavis-bioinformatics-training/2018-September-Bioinformatics-Prerequisites/tuesday/command-line-intro.md

     history | tail -n 30
     history | less
     cat test.txt | cut -c 1-3 | sort -r | grep s > reallyImportantResult.txt
-    history | tail
+    rm reallyImportantResult.txt  # whoops! didn't mean to do that! history | tail
-    !560  # re-executes 560th command (yours will have different numbers; choose your last one)
+    !560  # re-executes 560th command (yours will have different numbers; choose the one that recreates your really important result!)

 You can also search your history from the command line: